GrapheneOS/hardened_malloc/README.md

 separate allocators for each size class.
 Each size class has a dedicated lock, CSPRNG and other state.

-The slab allocator's scalability will primarily come from dividing up the slab allocation region into separate arenas assigned to threads.
-The arenas will essentially just be entirely separate slab allocators with the same sub-regions for each size class.
-Having 4 arenas will simply require reserving a region 4 times as large and choosing the correct metadata based on address, similar to how finding the slab and slot index within the slab already works.
+The slab allocator's scalability primarily comes from dividing up the slab allocation region into independent arenas assigned to threads.
+The arenas are just entirely separate slab allocators with their own sub-regions for each size class.
+Using 4 arenas reserves a region 4 times as large and the relevant slab allocator metadata is determined based on address, as part of the same approach to finding the per-size-class metadata.
 The part that's still open to different design choices is how arenas are assigned to threads.
-One approach is statically assigning arenas via round-robin like the standard jemalloc implementation, or statically assigning to a random arena.
+One approach is statically assigning arenas via round-robin like the standard jemalloc implementation, or statically assigning to a random arena which is essentially the current implementation.
 Another option is dynamic load balancing via a heuristic like `sched_getcpu` for per-CPU arenas, which would offer better performance than randomly choosing an arena each time while being more predictable for an attacker.
 There are actually some security benefits from this assignment being completely static, since it isolates threads from each other.
 Static assignment can also reduce memory usage since threads may have varying usage of size classes.

 When there's substantial allocation or deallocation pressure, the allocator does end up calling into the kernel to purge / protect unused slabs by